-Rosemary essential oil is a common ingredient used for anti-dandruff, premature graying, and thinning hair.
+Rosemary essential oil is a common ingredient used for anti-flake, premature graying, and thinning hair.
 It is one of the best essentials oils to use in a dry shampoo because it works to balance the production of the sebum glands and clear clogged pores that can cause acne or an itchy scalp.

 Lavender, Lavandula angustifolia

 Extracted from the flowers of the herb, lavender essential oil can be used for all hair types.
-It is a mild, soothing essential oil used to improve blood circulation in the scalp, prevent hair loss, and promotes hair growth.
+It is a mild, soothing essential oil used to improve blood circulation in the scalp, helps prevent hair loss, and promotes hair growth.

 DIY Dry Shampoo Spray Ingredients:

-½ cup distilled water
+- ½ cup distilled water

-2 tablespoons arrowroot powder
+- 2 tablespoons arrowroot powder

-2 tablespoons vodka
+- 2 tablespoons vodka

-3 drops lavender essential oil
+- 3 drops lavender essential oil

-2 drops rosemary essential oil
+- 2 drops rosemary essential oil

-1 fine mist 5 ounce spray bottle
+- 1 fine mist 5-ounce spray bottle

 How to Make DIY Dry Shampoo Spray: